First Time Drivers Guide To Car Insurance

 Purchasing these two types of coverage is a good idea even if you're not required to do so.
 It can be especially useful if you live in a large metropolitan area, or you often commute in heavy traffic.

 However, if your vehicle is older, collision and comprehensive insurance might not pay off; in the long run, you could end up paying more in premiums than you would to repair your vehicle.

 If you are like many first-time drivers, your first car will probably be second-hand or low-value, so you might want to avoid these coverages.
 Also, remember that this may be just another reason to avoid that flashy new car.
 A cheaper car probably doesn’t need as much coverage, so you’ll save money on the purchase AND on your insurance!

 2) Underinsured and Uninsured Motorist Coverage

-- Underinsured Motorist Coverage: This insurance protects you if you're involved in an accident with a driver who has enough coverage to meet the state's requirements but not enough to cover the damages sustained.
+- Underinsured motorist coverage: This insurance protects you if you're involved in an accident with a driver who doesn’t have high enough insurance limits to cover the damages sustained.

 3) Personal Injury Protection (PIP)

 Similar to underinsured motorist coverage, personal injury protection (PIP insurance) is a medical coverage that covers the cost of your own medical expenses related to an accident, whether or not you were at fault.

 PIP insurance coverage allows you to get your medical bills paid without having to wait for the conclusion of a lengthy accident investigation.